dbosk/introtools/terminal/terminal.md

 Finally, `head` will output the first `n` counts and words.
 The `$n` will be replaced by the value of `n`, which we had set to `10` on the first line.

+## Assessment

+Log into the remote system, create a directory called `datintro20`.
+(We suggest that you work in this directory for this course from now on.)